 Number 1 principle: Conduct hazard analysis.
 This principle explains how to determine food safety hazards that are likely to occur where potentially hazardous foods are processed.

 Within the operation, we need to look at how food is being processed.

 Number 2 principle: Determine the Critical Control Points (CCP).
-This is where we apply control in order to prevent, eliminate or reduce the food safety hazards to an acceptable level.
+This is where we apply control to prevent, eliminate, or reduce food safety hazards to an acceptable level.

 An example is:

 - chilling foods to prevent bacteria growth.

 - Cooking foods until they reach a safe internal temperature